4 Important Questions Every Investor Should Ask

 First it was a measly $5.4 million.
 Then $2 million.
 Then $3 million and finally, in 2008, the Texas native hit a $10 million jackpot.

 They say luck is what happens when hard work meets opportunity, but perhaps this was an exception.
 It seemed like Ginther was simply the most fortunate person alive.
 Then people started taking a closer look…

-This lottery winner wasn’t just a simpleton who’d lucked into boatloads of cash.
+Ginther wasn’t just a simpleton who’d lucked into boatloads of cash.
 She earned a Ph.
-D. from Stanford University.
+D. in Statistics from Stanford University.
 And she had purchased approximately 80,000 lottery tickets in her lifetime.